ghacks Technology News

 Youtube finally playing HD content

-Graham send me an email just a few minutes ago informing me that Youtube users could finally upload high definition videos to Youtube which have the benefit of a much sharper, clearer image and the negative side effect (for some users) of a size increase of the videos.
+Graham submitted a tip a few minutes ago informing me that YouTube users could finally upload high definition videos to YouTube which have the benefit of a much sharper, clearer image and the trade-off that videos are larger which means that a faster Internet connection is required for fluent playback of the videos on the site.

-This is however not the official solution but more a temporary solution found out by users who discovered that Youtube did not encode certain videos that have been encoded by the user to Flash Video format.
-Normally Youtube reduces the resolution of each video that gets uploaded which is the reason for the low resolution experience.
+This is however not an official solution yet but more a temporary solution found out by users who discovered that YouTube did not encode certain videos that have been encoded by the user to Flash Video format.
+Normally YouTube reduces the resolution of each video that gets uploaded which is the reason for the low resolution experience on the site.

 • 640 x 480 size